projectglow/glow/docs/source/contributing.rst

 ==========================

 As you work through the example notebooks in the docs, please document issues.
-If you solve problems or improve code, please contribute changes back.
+If you solve problems or improve code, please help contribute changes back.
 That way others will benefit and become more productive.

 Export your notebook as `html` into the relevant directory under `docs/source/_static/notebooks`.